Skip to main content

 Definitions of common terms used on the site

 • Access Point -- Generic term for the wireless interface device that bridges a desktop computer and the implanted COSMIIC System.
-The Wireless Link functions as an Access Point, connecting via USB.
+The Wireless Link functions as an Access Point, connecting to the computer via USB.

 • Accelerometer -- A sensor measuring acceleration in three axes.
-An accelerometer is integrated into the Power Module.
+An accelerometer is integrated into each module.

 • Bandpass Filter -- A signal processing filter that extracts a specific frequency band from a recorded signal.
 Used in the BP2 module for EMG signal processing.